Nazi plunder: 2015 Wałbrzych, Poland rumored armored train

-In Wałbrzych, Poland two amateur explorers—Piotr Koper and Andreas Richter—claim to have found a rumored armored train that is believed to be filled with gold, gems, and weapons.
-The train was rumored to be sealed in a tunnel in the closing days of World War II before the collapse of the Third Reich.
-Only 10 percent of the tunnel has been explored because much of the tunnel has collapsed.
-Finding the train will be an expensive and complicated operation involving a lot of funding, digging, and drilling.
+In Wałbrzych, Poland two amateur explorers—Piotr Koper and Andreas Richter—claimed to have found a rumored armored train believed to be filled with gold, gems, and weapons.
+The train was rumored to be sealed in a tunnel in the closing days of World War II.
+Only 10% of the tunnel has been explored because much of it has collapsed.
+Finding the train would be an expensive and complicated operation involving a lot of funding, digging, and drilling.
 However, to support their claims the explorers said experts have examined the site with ground-penetrating, thermal, and magnetic sensors that picked up signs of a railway tunnel with metal tracks.
-The legitimacy of these claims has yet to be determined, yet the explorers are requesting 10 percent of the value of whatever is within the train if their findings are correct.
+The explorers requested 10% of the value of whatever is within the train if their findings are correct.
 Poland's deputy culture minister, Piotr Zuchowski, said he was "99 percent convinced" that the train had finally been found, but scientists claim that the explorers' findings are false.

+U.S. museum transparency

+In September 2025, the World Jewish Restitution Organization reported that most American museums provided inadequate online information about the ownership histories of lost pieces.
+For instance, a portal managed by the American Alliance of Museums from 2003 to 2024 tracked almost 30,000 works.
+According to a survey of 160 museums, only 33 provided satisfactory information on their websites, with a number of others sharing less than they previously did via the portal.